 On Curbside, the process is as follows: the user places an order online, the retailer or restaurant fills the order, the customer gets an alert that the order is ready, the retailer/restaurant gets an alert when the customer arrives, and an employee carries the order out to the customer.

 The Curbside app brings this unique shopping/ordering experience to many U.S. cities.
 Curbside works with several leading retailers (Best Buy, Nordstrom, Sephora, CVS Pharmacy) and restaurants (Pizza Hut, Chipotle Mexican Grill, Boston Market) to make shopping quick, easy, and relatively painless.
 However, store choices in a particular area may be limited.

 Not to be outdone by an external service, Target incorporated LBS technology to transform the mobile user experience.

 For example, the retailer’s "Drive Up" curbside pickup program, which is slowly rolling out nationwide, allows users to order items from a Target store of choice, select “Drive Up” in the checkout options, and pick up the order at the curb instead of entering the store.
 The app sends a notification when the order is ready for pickup.

-The LBS technology within the app tracks the user’s location en route to the designated parking spot, making sure that a Target associate is waiting with the order when the user arrives.
+The LBS technology within the app tracks the user’s location en route to the designated parking spot, ensuring that a Target associate is waiting for the order when the user arrives.
 This makes shopping at Target quicker for the user, and potentially less expensive by foregoing the “impulse buys” that typically find their way into your shopping cart.